Jonathan-Treloggen/jonathan-treloggen.github.io/README.md

 <h1>Welcome to my portfolio</h1>

 <p>
-  This website shows what I can do at this point.
+  &nbsp;&nbsp;This website shows what I can do at this
   <br>
-  The more I learn, the better it will look
+  point.The more I learn, the better it will look
   <br>
   over time.
 Having a visual  representation
   <br>